Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 AAFES Exchange Taxi Service

-Please refer to the "AF Connect" app and Information, Tickets, & Travel – 51fss.com for the most current information, and be aware prices based on exchange rates fluctuates daily.
+Please refer to Information, Tickets, & Travel – 51fss.com for the most current information, and be aware prices based on exchange rates fluctuates daily.

-For the Osan Base Shuttle Bus visit the AF Connect App, this shuttle takes you around the base and is free.
+Osan Base Shuttle takes you around the base and is free.

-For information on the bus that travels to Suwon, Camp Humphreys, and Camp Casey visit Inter-Garrison Bus Service :: USAG Humphreys (army.mil).
+For information on the bus that travels to Suwon, K16, Camp Humphreys, Camp Casey, Kunsan, Yongsan and Incheon International Airport visit Inter-Garrison Bus Service :: USAG Humphreys (army.mil).
 If you are traveling from Osan AB, you can catch the bus at the bus terminal located next to the Smoothie King on base.

-In addition there are taxis you can take from Osan AB to most areas to include Camp Humphreys for less than $30 one-way.
-Download the "Exchange Taxi" App for more information but be mindful of the additional charges from the app.
+In addition, there are taxis you can take from Osan AB to most areas to include Camp Humphreys for less than $30 one-way.
+Download the "Exchange Taxi Plus" app for more information.